DinaGala/computor-v2/USAGE.md

 - `history results` - Show commands together with execution result and timestamp
 - `history clear` - Clear the saved command-result history

+Notes about persistent history

+- Readline-based command history (interactive up-arrow navigation) is saved to `~/.computor_history` by default when Python's `readline` is available.
+You can override the path with the environment variable `COMPUTOR_HISTORY`.
+- A command → result JSONL history is stored by default at `~/.computor_history_results`.
+You can override it with `COMPUTOR_HISTORY_RESULTS`.
+- Each JSONL entry contains: { time: ISO8601, cmd: string, result: string } and is appended as commands run.

 ## Operations Supported

 ### Arithmetic Operations